Adrian9502/js-amazon-clone/README.md

-# js-amazon-clone
+# JavaScript Amazon Clone

-This project i created is from youtube tutorial.
+This project i've created is from youtube tutorial.

 Amazon Clone project with backend using fetch api

-this project different concept of javascript
+this project has different concept of javascript -fetch
--fetch
 -async,await
 -promise